CARA-ch/ch-emed-epr/input/pagecontent/index.md

 ## How to understand this IG

+### Tabs

+- **Key Elements**: why is it showing some draft elements?

+### Flags

-The [mustSupport](https://www.hl7.org/fhir/profiling.html#mustsupport) flag follows the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
+- **must support**: the [mustSupport](https://www.hl7.org/fhir/profiling.html#mustsupport) flag follows the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
 It demands that the content creator **must support these elements if they are known**.
 If the sending application has data for the element, it is required to populate the element with a non-empty value.
 If the value is not known, the element may be omitted.
 A receiving application may ignore the information conveyed by the element.
 A receiving application shall not raise an error solely due to the presence or absence of the element.

-The _draft_ flag is used to indicate that an element has no clear use case or description and that's it's to be ignored by both content creators and consumers.
-Implementers SHOULD only care for elements in the **Key Elements Table** (where draft elements don't appear).
+- **draft**: the draft flag is used to indicate that an element has no clear use case or description and is useless in this profile.
+Implementers SHOULD avoid setting or reading it, as its meaning is undefined.

-The "Differential Table" shows differences with the extended resource, which is shown at the top of the table (usually from the CH-EMED or CH-CORE IG).
+- **trial use**: the element description is being defined and implementers MAY support it.

+### Binding strengths

+- **required** binding:
+- **extensible** binding:
+- **example** binding:

 ## Download